MJakubec/NetworkPolicyMarkupLanguage/README.md

 </protocols>
 ```

-Any of the defined protocol can be easily specified inside definitions of `services`, `subnets`, `hosts` or `targets` sections, as you will see in the following sections (no pun intended).
+Any of defined protocols can be easily specified inside definitions of `services`, `subnets`, `hosts` or `targets` sections, as you will see in the following sections (no pun intended).

 ## Defining Services